Kern River

-The Kern River, previously Rio de San Felipe, later La Porciuncula, is an Endangered, Wild and Scenic river in the U.S. state of California, approximately 165 mi long.
+The Kern River is an Endangered, Wild and Scenic river in the U.S. state of California, approximately 165 mi long.
 It drains an area of the southern Sierra Nevada mountains northeast of Bakersfield.
 Fed by snowmelt near Mount Whitney, the river passes through scenic canyons in the mountains and is a popular destination for whitewater rafting and kayaking.
 It is the southernmost major river system in the Sierra Nevada, and is the only major river in the Sierra that drains in a southerly direction.